 Of course it is easier to keep super-sizing my appetites than it is to practice them in moderation.
 Of course it’s easier to just keep doing what I am used to than switch or decrease the amount of goods that I take in.
 Something in your mind, in your perception, in your appetites has to be re-educated and renewed.
 In my past, when I let my misinformed body believe that I could eat whatever I want, when I want, in however much quality I want, I ended up unhappy (and overweight).
 I had to reteach myself the truths about nutrition, the medicine of what food is FOR my body (not how it can make me feel) and allow myself to take pleasure in it with moderate enjoyment — which really ends up being sufficient enjoyment.

-You see, the human heart can make an idol out of anything.
+The human heart can make an idol out of anything.
 Someone once said, “idols are made in the human heart faster than the breaths we take” (or something like that?)

 Our reality is like the song Hunger by Florence Welch.